-This means that when you want to buy property in Costa Rica that’s in this area, you must be very clear.
-You are not there to buy real estate but to enjoy a State Concession.
 Every municipality has a Municipal Regulations Plan that establishes the zoning of each concession lot.
 If the municipality grants the privilege to build houses, you have every right to build one.
-As part of due diligence, it’s essential to investigate zoning when purchasing a property in Costa Rica, especially in the restricted zone.
+As part of due diligence, it’s essential to investigate zoning when purchasing beachfront property in Costa Rica, especially in the restricted zone.
 Even though zoning might allow building, obtaining the necessary permits is still required before proceeding.
 The person entitled to the concession must also pay a benefit to the municipality, which substitutes the territorial tax.
-All of this must be checked by your property lawyer.

-Since a concession is not private property, you can´t transfer, sell, compromise, or mortgage it, nor any rights derived from it, without authorization from the Municipality and the Costa Rican Tourism Institute.
+Since a concession is not private property, you can´t transfer, sell, compromise, or mortgage it.
+You need authorization from the Municipality and the Costa Rican Tourism Institute for most things.
 There is no mediation nor arbitration with the State.
 So, can foreigners buy property in Costa Rica?
 Yes, you can buy titled property without a problem.
 However, concessions are a problem.
 No concessions can be granted to foreigners who have not resided in the country for at least five years.
-Neither can they be given to corporations constituted by foreigners, or to corporations whose shareholders correspond to foreigners, in at least 50%.
+Neither can they be given to corporations constituted entirely by foreigners or to corporations whose shareholders are foreigners, in at least 50%.
 There are, however, many ways around this.
 Many people opt to have Costa Ricans set up the corporation, and they later transfer the shares.

 Property attorney at law in Costa Rica.